-Offering low cost Alexander work to the Milwaukee community, this drop-in class is an excellent introduction and ongoing exploration of the Alexander Technique.
+Offering low cost Alexander work to the Milwaukee community, this weekly drop-in class is an excellent introduction to the Alexander Technique.
 Primarily a hands-on experiential class, participants can expect 15min of chair work, 15 min of table work, a guided lie-down, and a brief discussion.
-Clay is usually joined for this class by several other teachers from the Milwaukee Alexander Technique community.
+Clay is occasionally joined for this class by several other teachers from the Milwaukee Alexander Technique community.
 It's fun!

-Open to everyone - of particular interest to performers, musicians, dancers, singers, actors, and people with chronic pain.
+Open to everyone–of particular interest to performers, musicians, dancers, singers, actors, and people in chronic pain.